metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 Some sloppy long distance defense and an assignment being missed led to a Patriots touchdown.
 Still, it seems the Texans may be onto something, assigning a defensive back to blanket New England's halfback in coverage.
 Without an outlet leaking from the backfield, Tom Brady is left in even more desperate straits.

 The Texans may actually have a functioning secondary here.

+Deshaun Watson is targeting Johnathan Jones with zest.